pmoerenhout/gprs-scripts/README.md

 The \<src\> is the PPP assigned IP address, which will be shown in the console when running the connect.sh script.

 ## Notes
-The limit the traffic you can filter the IP traffic in the options file with the paramater pass-filter.
+(Linux only) To limit the traffic, the IP traffic can be filtered in the options file with the paramater pass-filter.
 The pass-filter specifies a packet filter to be applied to data packets being sent or received to determine which packets should be allowed to pass.
 See man pppd.